Ergodic Theory and Diophantine approximation for translation surfaces and linear forms: Introduction

 \subsection{Strategy of Proof}

 There is a common strategy of proof for Theorems~\ref{trans}, \ref{ThmB}, and \ref{ThmC}.
-Namely, we express the quantities $R_T$ as Birkhoff averages of an appropriate ergodic transformation on a moduli space, and apply the Birkhoff ergodic theorem.
+Namely, we express the quantities $R_T$ as Birkhoff averages of an appropriate ergodic transformation on a moduli space and apply the Birkhoff ergodic theorem.
 The limiting integrals on moduli space can be computed by an application of a Siegel (or Siegel-Veech) formula, allowing us to reduce the problem to a volume computation on Euclidean space.
-Our other results are applications of these theorems and, in particular, for Theorems~\ref{ThmA}~and~\ref{ThmLinear}, we parametrize $\SL(d, \RR)$ in a convenient way and use an approximation argument to reduce our results about unimodular lattices (Theorems \ref{ThmB} and \ref{ThmC}) to number theory.
+These ideas, along with an appropriate parametrization of $\SL(d, \RR)$ and an approximation argument which allows us to reduce results about unimodular lattices to number theory, appear again in Theorems~\ref{ThmLinear} and~\ref{ThmInhomLinear}.